 So if you’re one of the ones who still craves the live music experience, but could do without the loud bar crowds, come hang out with us.

-In September 2001, I was living in a cottage in the vineyards west of Healdsburg.
-In the days after 9/11, I didn’t feel like celebrating my birthday.
-But I didn’t feel like hiding out at home alone either.
+In September 2001, I was living in a cottage in Sonoma county, fairly far and isolated from my friends in the city.
+My birthday was just two weeks after the 9/11 attacks.
+I didn’t feel much like celebrating, but I didn’t feel like hiding out at home alone either.

 So I invited my musician friends up to my place for an impromptu music party.
 They brought their guitars, ukeleles, cellos, and djembes.
 We sat out on my porch and played under the stars until almost midnight.
-It was exactly what I need to clear away the pent-up dread in those strange, anxious days after the attacks.
+It was exactly what I need to clear away the pent-up dread in those strange, anxious days.

 It gave me a chance to meet a few of my musical heroes—Peter Case, Glen Phillips, Noe Venable, Gregory Alan Isakov, and many more.